gvwilson/fiction/santas/index.md

 <section markdown="1">

-## Episode 3: In Which a Moderate Amount of Mayhem Occurs
+## Episode 3: A Moderate Amount of Mayhem Occurs

 The second santa pulled a grenade out of her sack, drew the pin with her teeth,